hwborchers/gsoc-r/README.md

 | RQuantLib - Bridging R and QuantLib | Khanh Nguyen | Dirk Eddelbuettel |  |
 | "You can't control what you can't measure" | mariane | Manuel Eugster |  |

+For more information about these projects see the [Projects 2009](http://www.r-project.org/gsoc/2009/) and the [ideas list](http://www.r-project.org/gsoc/2009/ideas.html) pages on the R-Project server.

 ### 2010